W

 When you work with code vendors:

-• you still make all hard decisions alone
+• you still make many hard decisions alone

 • you still guess under uncertainty